- Get out of the madness of Manhattan and into the Bronx's 250-acre Botanical Garden, one of the best in the world!

-New York may be a city of skyscrapers - but they're not all that grows in Gotham!
+New York may be a city of skyscrapers but they're not all that sprouts from the ground here.
 The New York Botanical Garden is a living museum that takes you into the great, green outdoors.
 Stroll, sniff, and enjoy the 250 acres at your leisure!

 Breathe in, breathe out.
 The rush of New York can wait a while!
 This marvelous National Historic Landmark is one of the best botanical gardens in the world.
-It's also the biggest one in any city in the United States.
+It's also the biggest one of any city in the United States.

 Smell the roses, the multi-colored azalea blossoms, more than 200 flowering cherry trees, and the sweet-scented magnolia blooms.
 Explore the rock garden, built in the 1930s, and stroll to the meditative soundtrack of a cascading waterfall.

 It's not just a pretty garden.
 The New York Botanical Garden is also a renowned plant research and conservation organization.
 Take advantage of the knowledge in the form of exhibitions and programming as you walk among the flora.